polkaulfield/lol-for-linux-installer/README.md

   Open a console/terminal in the script main directory (where the files are)

   Type `python ui_installer.py` and press enter.

-  If you want to run the installation process without a UI run the "leagueinstaller.py" script instead.

 ## Dependencies, install those packages system-wide first:
 - winetricks